andrewbadge/DNSRoaming/README.md

 All Logs are saved to %ProgramData%\DNSRoaming

-All Settings file are in XML and are saved to %ProgramData%\DNSRoadming\Settings
+All Settings file are in XML and are saved to %ProgramData%\DNSRoaming\Settings

 ### Default Rule